godotengine/godot-docs/tutorials/networking/high_level_multiplayer.rst

 In general, TCP can be thought of as reliable, ordered, and slow; UDP as unreliable, unordered and fast.
 Because of the large difference in performance, it often makes sense to re-build the parts of TCP wanted for games (optional reliability and packet order), while avoiding the unwanted parts (congestion/traffic control features, Nagle's algorithm, etc).
 Due to this, most game engines come with such an implementation, and Godot is no exception.

-In summary, you can use the low-level networking API for maximum control and implement everything on top of bare network protocols or use the high-level API based on :ref:`SceneTree <class_SceneTree>` that does most of the heavy lifting behind the scenes in a generally optimized way.
+In summary, you can use the low-level networking API for maximum control and implement everything on top of bare network protocols or use the high-level API based on :ref:`SceneTree <api:class_SceneTree>` that does most of the heavy lifting behind the scenes in a generally optimized way.

 .. note:: Most of Godot's supported platforms offer all or most of the mentioned high- and low-level networking
           features.
 As networking is always largely hardware and operating system dependent, however,